Oak processionary: the caterpillars causing allergic reactions in London

 'It later spread around Richmond and Ealing in west London, where two populations were confirmed in 2006.'

-By 2017, OPM was established all around London and some parts of Surrey, Middlesex, Essex and Berkshire (along with sporadic nest findings in Leeds and Sheffield).
+By 2017, oak processionary moths were established all around London and some parts of Surrey, Middlesex, Essex and Berkshire (along with sporadic nest findings in Leeds and Sheffield).
 A female moth was caught in the Museum's own Wildlife Garden in 2017.

 Experts think that warmer weather in recent years and even warmer conditions in the capital has helped the moth to spread, although it has not yet advanced far beyond the south east of the country.